 Real Geeks offers agents lead generation through Facebook and Google, combined with a website builder and email marketing short message service (SMS) texting.
-The price for Real Geeks starts at $199 per month.
-Find out more about Real Geeks pricing and reviews.
+The price for Real Geeks starts at $249 per month.

 9 Real Estate Drip Campaign Pro Tips